DarkAtra/v-rising-discord-bot/.github/contributing.md

 * If you have a general usage question please ask on [Discord](https://discord.gg/KcMcYKa6Nt).
 * If you are reporting a bug, please help to speed up problem diagnosis by providing as much information as possible.
-  Ideally, that would include a small sample project that reproduces the issue.

 ## Code Conventions and Housekeeping